St Kilda Football Club: Moorabbin Oval: 1965–1992

-Waverley Park: 1993―1999
+Waverley Park: 1993–1999

 Waverley Park was opened by the Victorian Football League in 1970 under the name "VFL Park".
-The ground was constructed by the league for a variety of reasons, with the primary reason being the fact the ground would be owned by the VFL.
+The ground was constructed by the league, for a variety of reasons, with the primary reason being that the ground would be owned by the VFL.
 As the majority of teams in the competition at the time did not have control over their home grounds, they were unable to exercise control over various aspects, such as ground drainage and ticket prices.

-Since the 1960s, the AFL had been embarked on a strategy of ground rationalisation.
+Since the 1960s, the Australian Football League had been embarked on a strategy of ground rationalisation.
 During the 1990s, as part of this strategy, St Kilda opted to take a deal to move home games to Waverley Park from 1993 and renovate the ageing Moorabbin Oval for training, administration and social club purposes.
 The club voted in favour of the move in a weighted vote of members in July 1992.
-The club received $430,000 upfront and $120,000 per year for three years from the AFL's grounds rationalisation funds, which helped to clear some of the club's debt.
+The club received $430,000 upfront and $120,000 per year for three years from the Australian Football League's grounds rationalisation funds, which helped to clear some of the club's debt.

-In 1999, the AFL announced that it would not schedule any further matches at Waverley Park, and that the stadium would be sold off to pay for the under-construction Docklands Stadium.
+In 1999, the Australian Football League announced that it would not schedule any further matches at Waverley Park and that the stadium would be sold to pay for the under-construction Docklands Stadium.